 Form is synonymous with structure.
 Structure is defined as a pattern or observable uniformity in terms of the action or operation taking place.
-In the social sciences, the focus of analysis has been on the structure of societies and other social systems or the structures (patterns) of actions in general.
-Patterns become institutionalized as normative patterns develop.
+In the social sciences, the focus of analysis has been on the structure of societies and other social systems or the structures (patterns) of actions in general.Patterns become institutionalized as normative patterns develop.
 When they become institutionalized conformity is expected, and failure to conform is sanctioned or met with indignation.
 The structure becomes a requisite of the system (Fisher, 2010).

 Ostman, Babcock, and Fallert (1981) used the form of questions to examine President John F. Kennedy's use of the press conference.
+President Kennedy "genuinely liked reporters" and many of his best friends were reporters.
 He held more press conferences on average than other presidents and he listened carefully to the questions reporters asked.
 While his answers were not always detailed, he "demonstrated time and again that he had listened, often by using an exact word or phrase which the reporter had voiced in the question" (580).
 Ostman, Babcock, and Fallert (1981) hypothesized that "good" questions from reporters would elicit "good" answers from the president.
-As the basis for analysis, they used 16 suggestions for good

-"interview" questions derived from a review of research.
+As the basis for analysis, they used 16 suggestions for good "interview" questions derived from a review of research.
+They examined three hundred question and answer sets from 62 press conferences.
 Reporters who asked questions in keeping with the textbook suggestions generally received the answers they desired.
 They got "good" answers when they asked questions "without words with double meanings, where time, place and context were specified, where all alternatives were specified, where the unfamiliar was explained, where opinions and self-perceptions were expressed when wanted, where immediate experience was referred to, where emotionally-charged words were not used, and where the President stuck to the topic and subjects broached" (580).